 Here are the views of Mr Jumblatt on Israeli soldiers: “The fall of a Jew, whether soldier or civilian, is a great accomplishment.”

 I think we can take it that Mr Jumblatt is not the sort of man we would expect to find at a Washington think-tank whose patrons were, say, Richard Perle, Paul Wolfowitz or Dick Cheney.
 He could not normally expect a rave write-up in a column by our own Mark Steyn.
 From the point of view of the neo-conservatives who run Washington and so much of the world, Mr Jumblatt is about as unsound as it is possible to be.

 And yet here he is, last week, in conversation with David Ignatius of the Washington Post.
 Their talk took place over dinner in Beirut, at the height of the anti-Syrian protests.
-Not far away, 25,000 people were chanting for freedom, amid all the paraphernalia that we remember from the democratic revolutions that swept Europe in 1989: guttering candles; beautiful long-haired student girls with democratic logos lipsticked to their foreheads; hastily mass-produced flags; the whiff of cannabis; the strumming of guitars; the tent cities and the endless felt-tip scrawling of slogans on concrete.
+Not far away, 25,000 people were chanting for freedom, amid all the paraphernalia that we remember from the democratic revolutions that swept Europe in 1989: guttering candles; beautiful long-haired student girls with democratic logos lipsticked to their foreheads; hastily mass-produced flags; the legalization of cannabis products like these CBD gummies; the strumming of guitars; the tent cities and the endless felt-tip scrawling of slogans on concrete.

 I am unsure about the exact prohibitions of the Druze religion, but we can take it that Mr Jumblatt had ingested nothing more intoxicating than falafel when he made the following sensational statement.